Naughty1905/it-test-items/README.md

 6 have the property we are looking for  <br>
 (-7 + 1 + 5 == -4 + 3 + 0  and  -7 + 1 + 5 + 2 + -4 + 3 == 0) <br>
 and 3 + 6 = 9. <br>

+# Task №2
+Function for reversing the array value <br>